Set your API key

 Interleaved Thinking

-Enabled by default.
+Auto-enabled whenever a thinking budget is configured on a Claude model.
 Allows tool calls during model reasoning for more integrated problem-solving:

 models: